Social Policy

 Statement to the Madison Common Council August 17, 2009

-AN OUNCE OF PREVENTION: Quality Early Care and Education for Dane County February, 2008
+STUDY: AN OUNCE OF PREVENTION: Quality Early Care and Education for Dane County February, 2008

 Statement Regarding Board of Estimates Report to the City of Madison Common Council November 6, 2007